This chapter includes the following sections:

 A WebLogic Server cluster is a group of servers in a domain that work together to provide a more scalable, more reliable application platform than a single server.
-A cluster appears to its clients as a single server but is in fact a group of servers acting as one.
+A cluster appears to its clients as a single server but it is a group of servers acting as one.

 The advantages of clustering for JMS include the following:

 Load balancing of destinations across multiple servers in a cluster

 An administrator can establish load balancing of destinations across multiple servers in the cluster by:

 Configuring a JMS server and targeting a WebLogic cluster.
 See Simplified JMS Cluster and High Availability Configuration

 Configuring multiple JMS servers and targeting them to the configured WebLogic Servers.